nzacha/EPL442-Machine-Learning/readme.md

-To compile:

-	g++ -g -std=c++11 src/BackPropagation/backpropagation.cpp -o executable.out

-To run:

-	./executable.out
+To compile use the compile script
+	./compile.sh

 To see program options:

-	./executable.out -h
+	./a.out -h

-To see the magic

-	./executable.out -progress
+To run a simple routine:
+	./a.out [routine]

+Avaliable routines:
+	backpropagation
+	kohonen

-For threaded - simultaneous execution:
+For threaded - simultaneous execution (Experimental):

-	./execute.out -t [no. of threads]
+	./a.out -t [no. of threads]

-Netowrk parameters can be altered from the 'parameters.txt' file
+Network and other parameters can be altered from the 'parameters.txt' file

 The project includes multiple scripts that:
 	- compile code
 	- send my a personal email
 	- play a sound
-	- runs a routine of multiple scripts to:
-		> compile & execute program.
-		> Train the network and evaluate results.
-		> Notify me when routine is done

 This project also includes a self-made library that dynamically prsents the progress of each step in-line on the console using ANSI escape codes.

+To see the magic
+	./a.out -progress